 Contemporary with an industrial, functional edge

-Morris Home Furnishings just expanded its contemporary gallery to pick up on the return to a more contemporary look.
+Morris Home just expanded its contemporary gallery to pick up on the return to a more contemporary look.
 You’ll find expanded living room, dining room and bedroom selections.
-“This look is really picking up in the Dayton metro, Cincinnati and northern Kentucky area.
+“This look is really picking up in the Dayton metro, Cincinnati Columbus and Northern Kentucky area.
 Our clientele are coming in and asking for this approach,” Mittmann-Emrie said.
 Lighting that might hang over a sofa is being considered instead of a matched pair of lamps, for example.
 “We’re going to see more mismatched lamps, too.
 Things aren’t so matchy-matchy.
 We are getting away from that – even in our end tables.”

 Not huge yet but gaining attention is the industrial look – pieces on castors for easy movement and functionality.
 “People are starting to think of functionality being as important as the look,” she said.